citispy/WeatherAppGlobalKinetic/README.md

 - When initializing the LocationViewModel and the city name is retrieved from SharedPreferences, the setCityName() method is called which re-saves the city name in SharedPreferences before setting the location LiveData value
 - Observing network connectivity issues using the ConnectivityManager
 - Scoping ViewModels to the NavGraph so that the ViewModel is not kept alive when not needed.
 This would be important if more fragments were added to the app
+- My ForecastAdapter uses notifyDataSetChanged() to update the adapter.
+This is not ideal
+- I don't have much experience with Unit testing and do think they can be improved.
+I especially think I could make use of mock objects to test my DateUtils class.
+At the moments I'm not testing whether a specific date equals todays date

+## Libaries Used
+- Retrofit
+- Gson
+- OkHttp
+- Hilt
+- NavComponent
+- JUnit4, Android Test Library, Android Architecture Components Core Test Library, and Robolectric
+- EasyPermissions
+- PlacesAPI